A rundown of what it takes to qualify as a lawyer north of the border, and a quick look at Scotland's fast-changing legal market.

 Scotland’s low-pay reputation is attracting outsourcing from England (‘northshoring’), meaning Scotland may become a hub for law firms needing work done at a cut price.
 Scottish government initiatives aim to replicate the success of Northern Ireland in attracting firms to outsource routine legal work to Scotland.
 So far only Ashurst has taken advantage of the hefty subsidies on offer to open a Glasgow low-cost legal base.

 Chambers UK is a useful resource for finding the best firms in Scotland by practice area.
-Head over to the Chambers and Partners website, click on the name of one of the firms above for its rankings, or check out the following region-specific rankings:
+Head over to the Chambers & Partners website, click on the name of one of the firms above for its rankings, or check out the following region-specific rankings:

 Edinburgh, Glasgow & surrounds ▪ Aberdeen & surrounds ▪ Dundee & surrounds ▪ Scotland-wide